 The borage plant, sometimes called starflower, is a wildflower and medicinal herb that grows natively in temperate regions around the world.
 The plant produces attractive blue to purple star-shaped flowers on fuzzy stems.
-Borage seeds are most prized, however, because they contain the plant's healing oil.
-In fact, the oil is the richest known source of gamma linolenic acid (GLA), an omega-6 fatty acid that helps protect and moisturize the skin.
+Borage seeds are most prized part of the plant, however, because they contain its healing oil.
+In fact, the oil is the richest known source of gamma-linolenic acid (GLA), an omega-6 fatty acid that helps protect and moisturize the skin.

-Starflower oil is unique because it provides a direct source of GLA, and the body does not have to create the substance from linolenic acid.
+Starflower oil is unique because it provides a direct source of GLA so the body does not have to create the substance from linolenic acid.
 This essentially cuts out the hard work that would normally be performed by your body.
-As you age, your body become less efficient in converting linolenic acid to GLA, which is another reason this oil is so beneficial to older people and those concerned about the effects of aging.
+As you age, your body becomes less efficient at converting linolenic acid to GLA, which is another reason this oil is so beneficial to older people and those concerned about the effects of aging.
 Obtaining this fatty acid directly by taking starflower oil is a surefire way to reduce the chance of developing inflammatory conditions associated with aging, such as arthritis.